Maidan-E-Jung

-Maidan-E-Jung released worldwide on 14th April 1995 and received mostly negative reviews from critics, with some praise towards Puri and Dharmendra's performances.
-It was an average grosser at the box office.
+Maidan-E-Jung released worldwide on 14 April 1995.

 Plot

 Thakur Ranvir Singh aka Daata Guru is a wealthy, powerful and influential head of a village.
 He owns and controls all the villagers and their properties.
 Anyone who dares to raise their voice against him is crushed by his employee, Shankar and his son Guman.

 Karan is the youngest son of Daata Guru, who comes back to the village after completing his education and falls in love with Shankar's sister Tulsi.
 Meanwhile, Shankar saves Daata Guru's widowed daughter-in-law Lakshmi from Guman, who tries to rape her.
 When Daata Guru learns that Shankar has abducted Lakshmi and has married her, he is enraged and wants Shankar dead.
 Daata Guru also instigates Karan against Shankar, and threatens to cut off the villagers' water supply if they do not turn in Shankar to him.

-Karan discovers the entire truth from Bhua ji and he decides to help Shankar against Daata Guru.
+Karan discovers the entire truth from Bhua ji and he decides to help Shankar in his fight against Daata Guru.